|

 considerations.

-We should also stress that our failure to
+We should also stress that

-So if your partner makes a preemptive bid that ultimately
+Contract Rubber Bridge).
+So if your partner makes a

-goes down one trick, that result is certainly better than if
+result is certainly better than if partner passed and the

-partner passed and the opponents made game or slam.
-Yet
+opponents made game or slam.
+Yet perhaps you have had some

-in a contract and are a bit hesitant making a preemptive
+unpleasant experiences getting set in a contract and are a

-call.
-Fair enough, in this lesson we will examine the "good,
+lesson we will examine the "good, bad, and the ugly" in

-bad, and the ugly" in assessing the time is ripe to make a
+assessing the time is ripe to make a preemptive bid.
+But

-1. When you're playing with (or against) your
+1. When you're playing with

-future in-laws!
+(or against) your future in-laws!

 2. When you're playing a high-stakes money game and can't